zuozhenggh/learning-library/solutions-library/cloud-data-platform/intro/intro.md

 You will take on 2 Personas during the workshop.
 The **Data Scientist Persona** will prepare the data for training and validating the machine learning models and apply those models in order to predict the future demand.
 The **Business Analyst Persona** will also build and apply Machine Learning models using Oracle Analytics Cloud service without writing a single line of code.

 This workshop covers Oracle’s portfolio of cloud services related to databases, analytics, machine learning, data science and low-code app development.
 It’s a complete solution that ties it all together using integration, security, management and monitoring.
-The solution begins with provisioning a Autonomous Data warehouse (ADW), loading warehouse inventory data and sales/demographic data into it.
+The solution begins with provisioning an Autonomous Data warehouse (ADW), loading warehouse inventory data and sales/demographic data into it.
 Delve into the fascinating realm of AI/ML and predict warehouse Inventory based on transactions, customer buying patterns and demographics using ML models developed with Oracle Machine Learning (OML).
 Build a simple application using Oracle Application Express (APEX).
 Expose data insights to applications via API’s created using Oracle Restful Data Services (ORDS).
 Merge multiple datasets and visualize data using Oracle Analytics cloud (OAC).
 Integrate a Digital Assistant into the solution to consume predictive analysis using Natural Language Processing (NLP).
-Learn how to analyze data from Fusion ERP using Oracle Analytics for Applications (OAX).
-Get a taste of MOLAP (Multidimensional online analytical processing) while building cubes using Oracle Essbase.
+Learn how to use Oracle Cloud Infrastructure Data Science for fraud protection.
 Secure data using Oracle Data Safe and monitor the entire solution using Oracle Management Cloud (OMC).

 Here is an example of that Cloud Data Platform Architecture which can be extended with further Oracle services such as federation through Identity Cloud Service (IDCS) and Oracle Integration Cloud (OIC):